 This is not going to work out.

 Her reflected pale visage flanked by her mother-and-sister-in-law-to-be in the backlit mirror of that mining town hair salon whose windows faced Shoey’s supermarket car park.
-Fair fine hair coiffed into a chignon heightened the strange dream sensation.
+Fair fine hair coiffed into an uncharacteristic chignon heightened the strange dream sensation.

 Despite her calm mien understanding was revealing itself viscerally.
 Realisation of the mistake reinforced by her mind refuting all avenues of extrication.
 Flash of insight accompanied by gut instinct left her with the resolute conclusion she’d have to proceed.